KV44

-KV44 is an ancient Egyptian tomb located in the Valley of the Kings, Egypt.
+KV44 is an ancient Egyptian tomb in the Valley of the Kings near Luxor, Egypt.
 It was discovered and excavated by Howard Carter in 1901 and was re-examined in 1991 by Donald P. Ryan.
 The single chamber accessed by a shaft contained three intact Twenty-second Dynasty burials; the remains of seven mummies from the original interment were found within the fill.
 The original cutting of the tomb is dated to the Eighteenth Dynasty.

 Location, discovery and layout

-KV44 is located in a small side wadi that runs east from the main valley.
-It is located near KV28 and next to KV45.
+KV44 is situated near KV28 and next to KV45 in a small side wadi that runs east from the main valley.
 The location of the tomb was already known in Western Thebes some time before late January 1901 and was opened by Howard Carter on 26 January 1901 after two days of excavation.
 The tomb consists of a shaft 5.5 m deep ending in a single chamber.
 The doorway to the room was securely, if roughly, sealed.